ImeneYAHIAOUI/al-newbank/adr/adr006- Implement-Timeout-Pattern-in-sdk.md

   Architecture Decision Record (ADR) to implement of Timeout Pattern
 ---

-*Status: [Open]*

 ## Context:

-There is a need to prevent indefinite blocking during service calls and enhance the overall responsiveness of the system.
+Within our backend architecture, the payment authorization process introduces a critical dependency chain.
+The Payment Gateway service orchestrates the authorization by interfacing with the Credit Card Network (CCN) service, which, in turn, communicates with the bank system.
+This intricate dependency structure poses a potential risk of network performance issues, leading to prolonged waits and indefinite blocking during service calls.
+Such challenges can significantly impact the overall responsiveness and reliability of the payment authorization system.

 ## Decision:

-Implement the Timeout Pattern to set time limits for interactions with backend services, ensuring timely responses and preventing indefinite blocking.
+To proactively address the risk associated with potential network performance issues and indefinite blocking during service calls, we propose the implementation of the Timeout Pattern.
+This strategic pattern involves setting time limits for the Payment Gateway and CCN service microservices.
+Also, to ensure comprehensive coverage, the Timeout Pattern will be integrated into the SDK, enabling clients to benefit from timely responses and preventing indefinite blocking at the client level.

 ## Consequences:

 * Improved system responsiveness by avoiding prolonged waits for unresponsive services.
 * Mitigation of potential performance bottlenecks due to indefinite blocking during service calls.

-## Architectural solutions proposed

-1. **Promises for Asynchronous Operations:** Ensure that all asynchronous operations, such as service calls, are wrapped in promises to facilitate the implementation of the Timeout Pattern.

-2. **Timeout Mechanism:** Develop a reusable timeout function or module that can be easily applied to different asynchronous operations across the codebase.

-3. **Timeout Configuration:**
-    - **Service-Specific Configurations:** Explore the option of allowing configurable timeouts for each service individually.
-This would involve maintaining a configuration file to associate specific services with their respective timeout values.
-    - **Global Timeout:** Alternatively, consider having a global, fixed timeout for all services if uniform response times are acceptable.
+* Enhacing Resilience against fluctuations in network conditions or temporary service unavailability.

+## Implementation Plan

+1. Timeout Configurations: Set timeout limits for Payment Gateway and CCN service based on response times, network latency, and acceptable system responsiveness.
+2. SDK Integration: Add Timeout Pattern to the SDK.
+Developers using our SDK can pick their own timeout limit for the functions they use, preventing indefinite blocking.

 ## Risks and Considerations
 While the Timeout Pattern offers significant advantages, it is essential to consider potential risks and challenges:
 1. **Configurability:** Ensuring that the timeout values are configurable and adjustable based on different service requirements and environmental conditions.